lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 One may want to examine a spectrum after it has been convolved with a particular effective area curve.
-One can generate such a :class:`~soxs.spectra.ConvolvedSpectrum` using the :meth:`~soxs.spectra.ConvolvedSpectrum.convolve` method, feeding it a :class:`~soxs.spectra.Spectrum` object and an ARF:
+One can generate such a :class:`~soxs.spectra.base.ConvolvedSpectrum` using the :meth:`~soxs.spectra.base.ConvolvedSpectrum.convolve` method, feeding it a :class:`~soxs.spectra.base.Spectrum` object and an ARF:

 .. code-block:: python